JimRiley-18/Chip64/README.md

 This software exposes the `Chip64` object through which the user interacts with the system through the `Chip64::execute()` function.

 Due to `Python`'s object oriententation model, there are a litany of internal implementation methods which are also exposed.
-These methods should not be relied upon, nor should any code depend on the internal representation of the architecture as implemented in this library.
+These methods should not be relied upon, nor should any code depend on any undocumented behaviour of the library.

 ### Bibliography